-Fig. 8 describes the average end-to-end delay with the number of sensor nodes.
-It is seen that the average end-toend delay decreases with the increase of node density in the network.
-When the number of sensor nodes increases, the paths from the source to the sink are closer to the optimal path ( $\alpha$ =0); therefore, the average end-to-end delay decreases, as shown in Table III, extracted from Fig. 8.
+Figure 8 describes the average end-to-end delay with the number of sensor nodes.
+It is seen that the average end-to-end delay decreases with the increase of node density in the network.
+When the number of sensor nodes increases, the paths from the source to the sink are closer to the optimal path ( $\alpha$ =0); therefore, the average end-to-end delay decreases.
+While Fig. 9 shows the CPU utilization with respect to the number of node.

 Figure 8.
-CVBF average end-to-end delay vs. number of sensor nodes.
+BS-CVBF average end-to-end delay vs. number of sensor nodes.